 25. The Shining

 Jack Nicholson played many memorable roles over the course of his long career, but few proved quite as iconic as The Shining's Jack Torrance, a recovering alcoholic writer who found himself pushed over the edge of madness by the malevolent spirits residing inside the remote Overlook Hotel.
 Based on Stephen King's classic novel of the same name, director Stanley Kubrick's film was never a favorite of the author, but audiences couldn't disagree more.
-There are few horror films better The Shining, and it's a lock for most lists chronicling the best of the genre.
+There are few horror films even on the level of The Shining, and it's a must watch for Netflix subscribers.

 24. The Truman Show

-While it's now well-established that comedy icon Jim Carrey can also easily pull off good dramatic acting when called upon to do so, the first film to really open the eyes of the masses to Carrey's then-untapped ability was 1998's The Truman Show.
-Directed by Peter Weir and rated 94% on RT, The Truman Show in many ways predicted the rise of reality TV culture, featuring a titular lead character whose life had been unknowingly (to him) broadcast to the masses as a form of entertainment.
+While it's now established that comedy icon Jim Carrey can also easily pull off good dramatic acting when called upon to do so, the first film to really open audiences' eyes to Carrey's then-untapped ability was 1998's The Truman Show, now on Netflix.
+Directed by Peter Weir and rated 94% on RT, The Truman Show in many ways predicted the rise of reality TV culture, featuring a lead character whose life had been unknowingly (to him) broadcast to the masses as entertainment.

 23. Rogue One: A Star Wars Story